-- 3.1 The tenancy agreements sets out a requirement for tenants to inform their landlord of any change in circumstances, including if someone moves into their home. - 3.2 Through the assignation process, the assignee gives up all rights to the property. - 3.3 If an assignation request is granted, a document will be signed by both the assignee and a representative of FHG.
+- 3.1 The tenancy agreement sets out a requirement for tenants to inform their landlord of any change in circumstances, including if someone moves into their home. - 3.2 Through the assignation process, the assignee gives up all rights to the property. - 3.3 Where an assignation request is granted a minute of variation will be attached as an addendum to the Tenancy Agreement.
+At this point, the assignees details will also be up-dated on our housing management system.

-Section K: Mutual exchange
+Section L: Mutual exchange

 - 1.1 Most housing associations and local authorities have procedures for tenants who wish to pursue housing options with other landlords without having to apply through the housing lists. - 1.2 Such mutual exchanges take place where one tenant swaps property with another.
-This could be between two FHG tenants or between an FHG tenant and a local authority or other housing association tenant. - 1.3 All secure tenants have the right to exchange as long as written permission from the housing organisations has been obtained. - 1.4 A decision whether or not to approve a mutual exchange will be issued in writing within 28 days of receiving the application.
+This could be between two FHG tenants or between an FHG tenant and a local authority or other housing association tenant. - 1.3 All secure tenants have the right to exchange as long as written permission from the housing organisations has been obtained, and have been a tenant for a 12 month period prior to date of application.. - 1.4 A decision whether or not to approve a mutual exchange will be issued in writing within 28 days of receiving the application.
+Applicants must have completed all applications from all landlords as required.
 Tenants, where the exchange has been approved, can still move after that 28-day period has elapsed.
 This complies with the Housing (Scotland) Act 2001.